pineland-radio/mm-github-pages-starter/_posts/2020-03-15-performance-inspection.md

 ![SSB Contest](/assets/images/gallery-005/contest-001.JPG){:height="75%" width="75%"}

+No progress has been made in DIY production.
+[Noted previously][4], this deficiency needs work to overcome.
+Three QRP guys kits have arrived but assembly has not been attempted.
+{: .notice--warning}

-With the addition of digital modes transmit capability, transmissions with QSO's were made in WSPR, FT8 and JS8-Call.
+**SUCCESS** With the addition of digital modes transmit capability, transmissions with QSO's were made in WSPR, FT8 and JS8-Call.
+{: .notice--success}

 ![Digital Modes](/assets/images/gallery-005/digital_modes-001.JPG){:height="75%" width="75%"}